aaronchan32/HTH_Build_Summer_2022/Finding-an-Interesting-Dataset/About_the_Data.md

 ## **Why are you interested in this dataset?**

-I am interested in this particular dataset because
+I am interested in this particular dataset because I am very curious as to what different factors contribute to an individual's academic performance!

 ---